Sources: Crane, Astros to talk scandal strategy

-WEST PALM BEACH, Fla. -- Houston Astros owner Jim Crane is expected to meet with the full Astros roster Wednesday to discuss the team's strategy for publicly addressing the sign-stealing scandal that has rocked the franchise all offseason, sources familiar with the plans told ESPN.
+WEST PALM BEACH, Fla. -- Houston Astros owner Jim Crane is expected to meet with the full Astros roster Wednesday to discuss the team's strategy for publicly addressing the sign-stealing scandal that has rocked the franchise all offseason, sources familiar with the plans told ESPN on Tuesday.

 While only pitchers and catchers were expected to report to Astros camp Wednesday, position players have flown here as well to participate in the meeting, sources said.
 The team plans to open the clubhouse Thursday for its first media availability of the spring.